UniPruning: Unifying Local Metric and Global Feedback for Scalable Sparse LLMs

 This encourages $\Gamma$ to reflect meaningful, data-driven local importance metric without constraining the weights themselves, which remain free to be updated by the task loss.

 \textbf{Objective}.
 We now describe the training objective used throughout the pruning stage.
 Let the task loss on $\mathcal{C}$ be

 We consider the composite energy

 where $\Omega$ is a sparsity-inducing term.
-The second term injects local metric by aligning $\Gamma$ with $S(W,X)$; the third term imposes a global sparsity objective via $\Omega$, guiding the gradual gradient updates to $\Gamma$ and $W$ with global feedback.
+The second term injects local metric by aligning $\Gamma$ with $S(W,X)$, $\rho$ as a hyperparameter; the third term imposes a global sparsity objective via $\Omega$, guiding the gradual gradient updates to $\Gamma$ and $W$ with global feedback.
 Because $\Omega$ can be non-differentiable such as $L_1$, we do not minimize \eqref{eq:energy} directly.
 Instead, we use a mirror-descent splitting that leads to the following dynamics.

 \textbf{Dynamics and updates}.
 We now present the detailed algorithmic formulation of our proposed pruning method, \methodname.
-During the sparsity training stage, we update the model weights $W$ and the saliency scores $\Gamma$ through a coupled dynamic process.
+During the sparsity training stage, we update the model weights $W$ and the saliency scores $\Gamma$ through a coupled dynamic process, with $\mathbf{V}$ acts as a conjugate variable (or dual variable).
 The weights $W$ follow a smooth gradient descent, while $\Gamma$ is updated via a proximal step guided by both local activation statistics and a global sparsity constraint.

 Here the proximal operator of $\Omega$ is

 where $\rho$ and $\kappa$ are tunable hyperparameters, and $S(W)$ denotes a layer-wise saliency metric computed from activations.
 The procedure is initialized with $W^0 = W_0$, $\Gamma^0 = 0$, and $V^0 = 0$, and then proceeds iteratively as summarized in Algorithm~\ref{alg:main}.